-One of the first things you’ll need to decide when designing the initial version of your B2B SaaS application is how to regulate the product’s user management and permission handling aspects.
-At first, you probably won’t dive too deeply into permissions but rather try to solve everything by a super-admin role which allows every user to do everything possible within the scope of their tenant (look for my blog on multi-tenancy for more info on this topic).
+One of the first things you’ll need to consider while designing the initial version of your B2B SaaS application is how to regulate the product’s user management and permission handling aspects.
+At first, you probably won’t dive too deeply into permissions, rather trying to solve everything via a super-admin role that allows all users to do everything possible within the scope of their tenant (check out my blog on multi-tenancy for more info on this topic).

 Phase 1 — All or Nothing

 Since we don’t know what our users want, we will most likely go for the all-or-nothing approach and provide two roles: Admin and Read-only, when the former can do everything possible in the scope of their tenant/account and the latter can only see everything but not perform any state-changing actions.
 The meaning of this – multiple technical and operational limitations in the long run.

 Phase 2 — Business Specific Intermediates

-When the need for more granularity will arise you will probably add some more specific roles according to the requests of your initial customers.
+When the need for more granularity will arise, you will probably add some more specific roles according to the requests of your initial customers.
 These might include roles like Reporter, Commenter, Editor, etc. These roles will allow some additional permissions on top of the Read-only role, or exclude some highly-privileged permissions from the Admin role.

 Phase 3 — When Reality Strikes

 Structure-based segregation — These organizations will operate their roles in your SaaS application according to their organizational structure.
-Let’s imagine an organization with the following structure:

-Aim for “Least Privileged Access“
+SaaS User Management: Try “Least Privileged Access“

 This important security and control concept means that we shouldn’t allow a user to do anything more in the system than is required by them in order to perform their jobs.
-We all understand that almost no SaaS solution will meet this rule these days, unless really investing in the logic and development of their Roles and Permissions.
+We all understand that almost no SaaS solution will meet this rule these days, unless you are really investing in the logic and development of your Roles and Permissions.
 More often than not, this is not the case due to a plethora of limitations.

 But what if they need to perform an additional action?
 The initial question that this situation brings up is how will the account admin even be aware that an additional permission was requested.
 If that’s solved, what often happens is that the system is built in a way that in order to allow the additional action you will extensively increase the user’s scope and put them in the “Over Permission” state.

 Solution: Provide Roles and Permission granularity with an advanced feature for Permission and access requests.
 As an example, think of the “Grant Access” request on a Google Drive document — If Google can do it, so can you!

-Solution: Notify your customers when a certain user is inactive for some amount of time, or automatically inactivate the user until they decide to login and use the system.
+Solution: Notify your customers when a certain user is inactive for some amount of time, or automatically deactivate the user until they decide to login and use the system.
 In the latter case they will need to reactivate their account once again (including email/identity verification).

-Granular access control with advanced management of roles and permissions isn’t something you would want to provide on your SaaS MVP.
+Granular access control with advanced SaaS user management of roles and permissions isn’t something you would want to provide on your SaaS MVP.
 It is, however, definitely something your customers will require down the road.

-Within the usage-control universe some features are quite elementary, like allowing basic role assignment for users.
+Within the usage-control universe, some features are quite elementary, like allowing basic role assignment for users.
 Your more advanced customers will require the granularity and ability to control the sets of roles in their account.
 Finally, you can achieve a high level of control with advanced features that will enable your customers to optimize role assignment on their accounts.
-Now, this is true product differentiation and enterprise-readiness!